microsoft/FeatureManagement-Dotnet/README.md

 2. Assign one of the registered variants to be used.
 3. Resolve typed value based off of the assigned variant.

-The dynamic feature manager is made available by using the `AddFeatureManagement` call detailed in the [service registration](./README.md#Service-Registration) section.
+The dynamic feature manager is made available by using the `AddFeatureManagement` call.
 Make sure to add any required feature variant assigners referenced by dynamic features within the application by using `AddFeatureVariantAssigner`.

 ``` C#
 using Microsoft.FeatureManagement;